Redundancy is a worry at the back of many workers’ minds.

-For example, setting aside £200 a month will mean you have a fund of £1200 (plus interest) to draw on if you get made redundant in six month’s time.
-That should tide you over for a couple of months while you’re hunting for that new job.
+For example, setting aside £200 a month will mean you have a fund of £1,200 (plus interest) to draw on if you get made redundant in six month’s time.
+That should tide you over for a bit while you’re hunting for that new job.
+Of course, the more you can set aside the better, but anything will help.
 Click here to choose the best account for you.

 £200 is obviously a large savings commitment to make every month.
 And it does mean you have a limited window to find another job before your savings pot runs out.